Malanda - Yungaburra

 AreaSearch assessment of residential development activity positions Malanda - Yungaburra among the top 25% of areas assessed nationwide

-Compared to the rest of Queensland, Malanda - Yungaburra records somewhat elevated construction activity, with 25.0% above the regional average per person over the five-year period.
-Recent construction comprises 98.0% detached dwellings and 2.0% attached dwellings, preserving the area's low density nature and attracting space-seeking buyers.
-There are approximately 156 people per dwelling approval in the location, indicating an expanding market.
-According to the latest AreaSearch quarterly estimate, Malanda - Yungaburra is projected to add 403 residents by 2041.
-Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+Recent construction comprises predominantly detached dwellings (98.0%) and a smaller proportion of attached dwellings (2.0%), preserving the area's low-density nature and attracting space-seeking buyers.
+The location currently has approximately 156 people per dwelling approval, suggesting an expanding market.
+According to AreaSearch's latest quarterly estimate, Malanda - Yungaburra is projected to add 510 residents by 2041.
+Based on current development patterns, new housing supply should readily meet demand, offering favorable conditions for buyers and potentially facilitating further population growth beyond current projections.

 Frequently Asked Questions - Development